shreyagummadi/Robot_Programming/FinalProject/Final-Project-Group11/doc/README.md

 landbasedtracked.cpp
 landbasedwheeled.h
 landbasedwheeled.cpp
+algorithm.h
+algorithm.cpp
+api.h
+app.cpp
+byte.h
+direction.h
+maze.h
+maze.cpp

 Overview
 ========

-* The scenario uses two types of robots that have a different driving mechanism and characteristics.
+* There are two types of robots with different driving mechanism and characteristics: Wheeled vs Tracked.

-* The ﬁrst robot belongs to the C++ class LandBasedWheeled, which is a derived concrete class
+* The ﬁrst robot belongs to the C++ class LandBasedWheeled, which is a derived concrete class.

-* The second robot belongs to the C++ class LandBasedTracked, which is a derived concrete class
+* The second robot belongs to the C++ class LandBasedTracked, which is a derived concrete class.

-* Both classes derive from the base class LandBasedRobot, which is an abstract base class
+* Both classes derive from the base class LandBasedRobot, which is an abstract base class.

 User Inputs